tbaker-sc/gedata_proj/README.md

   1. These commands assume you did not change the name of the file from "project_tidy_data.txt".
 If you did change the name when storing the file, you will also need to change local file name used in the first command.
   2.  submission <- read.table("project_tidy_data.txt", header = TRUE)
   3. View(submission)
+3. Limitations & Cautions for viewing the data
-  4. Since this is the long form of the data, only the first 1000 rows (out of 11880) will be visible in View.
+  1. Since this is the long form of the data, only the first 1000 rows (out of 11880) will be visible in View.
+  2. Slightly more can be seen if you print the result to the console, but that still won't display all the rows
+  3. The full file can of course be viewed in a text editor, but keep in mind that the foramtting may look odd since this was saved only using a single space as a column separator since that the the R default.
-3. An explanation of the column headers is available in the project codebook.
+4. An explanation of the column headers is available in the project codebook.
 Please see the section Column Header meanings for tidy_data data frame, which is the last section of the codebook.
 The same column headers used in the tidy_data data frame are present in the output file.

 ###Other sources